Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 Too tired to cook?
 Are there too many things going on in your life that dinner is the last thing on your mind?
 I’ve been there several times.

-And this is a recipe that spring to my mind when disaster strikes.
+And this is the easiest salmon recipe that springs to my mind when disaster strikes.
 No, seriously.

-It is so versatile that it can be baked (like salmon kabobs and easy pesto crust salmon), pan-fried (brown butter honey garlic salmon) or steamed.
+Salmon is so versatile that it can be baked (like salmon kabobs and easy pesto crust salmon), pan-fried (browned butter salmon) or steamed.
 Any mode of cooking salmon doesn’t take more than 10 to 15 minutes.

-(If you happen to have pomfret at home, make this easy fish curry with coconut that needs just 7 ingredients and 25 minutes.)
+(If you happen to have any white fish at home, make this easy fish curry with coconut that needs just 7 ingredients and 25 minutes.)

 Smoked paprika is a fine powder with a deep warm red colour.
 It is made by drying peppers over smoking oak wood for many days.